stevemorrisbi/DataCleaningExcelandSQL/README.md

-# Excel and SQL Project
+# Excel and SQL - Cleaning and Analysis Project
-### Overview: Working in Excel to clean sales data and using SQL to derive insights from the data.
+### Overview: Working in Excel to clean sales data and using SQL to derive insights.
 Note - All data in this public respository has been redacted to ensure confidentiality.

 ### Steps taken to clean the data in Excel: